crossplane/oam-kubernetes-runtime/README.md

   example-appconfig   3m48s
   ```

-  Check the status and events from the application
+  Check the status and events from the application:
   ```console
   kubectl describe appconfig example-appconfig
   Status: